Nyanyan/Egaroucid/web_resources/en/download/index.md

 ## Portable Version

-<b>Egaroucid GUI version is for only Windows 64 bit on CPUs made by Intel or AMD.</b> If you are using windows with ARM CPU, you cannot use Egaroucid.
+<b>Egaroucid GUI version is for only Windows 64 bit on CPUs made by Intel or AMD.
+Also, you can use Egaroucid with x64 compatible ARM CPU.</b>

 Please download the one which is suitable to your environment, and unzip it.
 Egaroucid_[version].exe is the executable of Egaroucid.